JorjaFox/website/content/_posts-old-blog/2010-12-07-im-an-imposter.md

 Now there's a small 'bug' with that, in that some people have the same domain, but most of the time this works just fine.

-Basically it's this: Once you make an account, you <strong>must</strong> log in to post anything.
+Basically it's this: Once you make an account, you **must** log in to post anything.
 No more anonymous for you!